 IV.
 2 Samuel 7:12-13: [Covenant with David] “For when you die and are buried with your ancestors, I will raise up one of your descendants, your own offspring, and I will make his kingdom strong.
 He is the one who will build a house—a temple—for my name.
 And I will secure his royal throne forever.”

 V. Matthew 26:28: [Covenant renewed through Jesus] “for this is my blood, which confirms the covenant between God and his people.
 It is poured out as a sacrifice to forgive the sins of many.”

 With all the wreckage that humans have left behind one wonders why God still bothers, yet He does.
-Ever since our very first break-up after we had to leave the Garden of Eden God has been working persistently to fix the relationship with us humans; and His covenants testify to that.
+Ever since our very first break-up and exodus from the Garden of Eden, God has been working persistently to fix the relationship with us humans; and His covenants testify to that.
 They were created to achieve reconciliation, a reconciliation that brings us close to God again.
 How close?
-As we read in the 24th chapter of Exodus Moses, Aaron, Nadab, Abihu, and the seventy elders were invited to have a meal with God on Mount Sinai.
+Reading in the 24th chapter of Exodus, Moses, Aaron, Nadab, Abihu, and the seventy elders were invited to have a meal with God on Mount Sinai.
 There they saw Him.
 They laid eyes on God as they were having a meal.
 That’s close!
 It brings us back to the time when Adam and Eve walked the Garden of Eden with God and had daily face-to-face conversations.
 God wants to restore intimacy.

-So, God’s covenants are all about bringing God and people back together.
-They are humanity’s stepping stones into God’s presence as initially experienced in the Garden of Eden – if we accept its terms!
+God’s covenants are all about bringing God and people back together.
+They are humanity’s stepping stones into God’s presence as initially experienced in the Garden of Eden.
 The latest and greatest covenant with humans is the New Covenant through Jesus, God’s Son.
 We accept the New Covenant by believing in Jesus.
 This opens the door to a meal with God, an intimate meal with spirited conversations, fellowship, laughter, and beauty.